 1408 contains examples of:

 - Alien Geometries: The door to 1408 is first crooked to the left, then it's straight, then to the right, then both.
-Each time, it changed when he looks away.
-And the room itself also take on some extremely alien geometries near the end.
+Each time, it changed when Mike looks away.
+And the room itself also takes on some extremely alien geometries near the end.
 Mike finds "Moorish" the closest thing he could come up with to pinning a word to it.
 King's text calls it "a convex, rotting cave full of swoops and mad tilts."

 - Clap Your Hands If You Believe: Inverted.
 Mr. Olin, the hotel manager, begs Mike Enslin not to stay in Room 1408, and says that after reading Mike's books about spending nights in supposedly haunted houses and castles, he gets the impression that Mike has absolutely no belief in the supernatural.
 Olin thinks that this will make Mike's stay in 1408 that much worse.
 Unfortunately for Mike, Olin is right.

 - Creepy Painting: There are several in Room 1408, which of course each change from mundane yet off-putting to disturbing.

 - Eldritch Abomination: The room doesn't have ghosts.
 Whatever's wrong with it was never human."At least [ghosts] were human once, but that thing...that thing..."

 - Eldritch Location: It's a room that warps, melts, threatens you over the phone and may or may not want to eat you.